PyAbel/PyAbel/README.rst

 License
 -------
-PyAble is licensed under the `MIT license`, so it can be used for pretty much whatever you want!
+PyAble is licensed under the `MIT license <https://github.com/PyAbel/PyAbel/blob/master/LICENSE>`_, so it can be used for pretty much whatever you want!
 However, it is provided "as is" with absolutely no warrenty.

 Citation